Help get yourself started with Linux operating systems with this handy guide on Linux commands.

 GREP stands for globally search a regular expression and print.

-grep "search" *.txt will search in all the text files that are in the current directory for the string “search”.
+grep "search" *.txt will search all text files in the current directory for the string “search”.

-GREP also supports regular expressions which allows special letter combinations to be included in the search.
+GREP also supports regular expressions, allowing special letter combinations to be included in the search.

 grep "search" *.txt grep "Pi.*Life Up" *.txt